Arkounay/QuickAdminGeneratorBundle/docs/Controllers.md

 }
 ```

 Every entity extending this controller will have a "MovePost" action, that can be called for every entity that has a setPosition method.
-You can imagine overriding the field's twig and add a form that will allow to move their position for example.
+You could override the field's twig and add a form that will allow to move their position for example.